-All music majors are required to participate in a major ensemble (Concert Choir, Marching Band or Wind Symphony/Concert Band) within their concentration area each semester in residence.
+All music majors are required to participate in a major ensemble (Concert Choir, Marching Band, or Wind Symphony/Concert Band) within their concentration area each semester in residence.
 Students with a piano concentration may participate in any major music ensemble.
-Ensemble placement is determined by competitive audition and instructor permission.
+Competitive audition and instructor permission determine ensemble placement.